HorizonCode/BSRPC/README.md

-Sure, here's a basic README for your Discord presence program for Beat Saber using the Streamer Tools Mod:

 # BSRPC - Beat Saber Discord Presence

 This program allows you to display your current Beat Saber gameplay status on Discord using the Streamer Tools Mod for the Quest version of Beat Saber.